DevTech-Services/DevHaxx/README.md

 3. Name it.
 4. In the URL field, paste in the [Devhaxx Code](https://raw.githubusercontent.com/DevTech-Services/DevHaxx/main/devHaxxLoader.js)
 5. Save the bookmark.
-6. Visit your desired site and click the bookmark to execute the code.
+6. Visit i-ready and click the bookmrk
+   **Note: if the bookmark isnt showing, click ctrl + shift + b**

 ## What is DevHaxx?
-DevHaxx is a utility for pointing out the common issues with HW sites
+DevHaxx is a utility for pointing out the common issues with i-ready
 # How do i get premium>
 join the discord https://discord.gg/RrtwRWmKUc !
 </p>